roura356a/csk/intl.en-US/User Guide/Serverless Kubernetes cluster/Server Load Balancer management/Use Ingress to provide Layer-7 service access.md

 ## Prerequisites {#section_e5m_bgn_j2b .section}

 -   You have created a Serverless cluster.
 VPC cluster must be configured with a NAT gateway to access the external network and download the container image.
--   You have connected to the cluster by using kubectl, see [EN-US\_TP\_16482.md\#](intl.en-US/User Guide/Serverless Kubernetes cluster/Cluster management/Connect to a Kubernetes cluster by using kubectl.md#).
+-   You have connected to the cluster by using kubectl, see [Connect to a Kubernetes cluster by using kubectl](reseller.en-US/User Guide/Serverless Kubernetes cluster/Cluster management/Connect to a Kubernetes cluster by using kubectl.md#).

 ## Instructions {#section_and_jfn_j2b .section}